ciaranmahoney/pocket-wp/readme.txt

 3. Screenshot of the shortcode in the editor.
 4. Screenshot of the widget settings box.
 5. Screenshot of the widget as it displays in a sidebar.
+6. Screenshot of link list with thumbnail images and placeholders.

 == Changelog ==

+= 0.5.0 =
+* Adding ability to show only unread or archived links.
+* Adding ability to include thumbnail image in links list.
+* Code tidy up.

 = 0.4.3 =
 * Fixing an issue with link generator not having closing div.
 (Thanks to Myles Gray for catching this.)